rogosprojects/helmlet/README.md

 # Use quoted values to include commas in values
 ./helmlet --template template.yaml --set 'key1="value1,has,commas"'

+# Use a different separator to avoid needing quotes for values containing commas
+./helmlet --template template.yaml --set 'key1=value1,with,commas;key2=value2' --set-separator ';'

 # Use custom delimiters to avoid conflicts
 ./helmlet --template template.yaml --value values.yaml --delimiter '<%,%>'